How Much Tax Is Paid on Lawsuit Settlements?

 Types of Taxable Lawsuit Settlements

 Not all lawsuit settlements are taxable.
 The taxability of a settlement depends on the nature of the claim that led to the settlement.
-In general, settlements for physical injury or sickness are not taxable, while settlements for most other types of claims are taxable.
+In general, settlements for physical injury or sickness are non-taxable, whereas settlements for other claim types are taxable.

 The following types of settlements are considered taxable: